hgeorge82/Marker-Spinner/README.md

 ### Final Reflection
 Mariam: Doing a project for the first time where we have real customers is amazing.
 I never thought I could use my engineering skills to make something for someone else.
 When I first started coding for this project I had no clue how to start it or where to start from.
 I started researching how the D.C motors work and I did find some useful resources, but they were not very helpful.
 Later I found out that Graham and Malachi had already started coding for the D.C motors, so I got their code and had to figure out how I wanted it to work for me and that was the challenging part cause I didn't know how I wanted the motors to work.
 After figuring that out I had to change only a few parts of the code with Mr. Millers' help.
 Then I moved on to adding a button and an LCD.
 Coding was pretty challenging there were days when I was lost and didn't know what to do, but I always found my way back up with the help of Mr. Miller and Sky.
 Overall I had fun doing this my favorite part of this project was soldering because it just made me happy to see I am finally done and ready to wrap everything up.
 Overall I enjoyed doing this project.
 I am happy knowing that our project will be used for goods when I graduate.

-Hope: Doing this project I learned
+Hope: Doing this project I learned a lot about time management.